UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

 longer show up.

 !!! info
-    1 Gold unit is 1 hour of using 1 processor core.
+    1 Gold unit is 1 hour of using 1 virtual processor core (= 0.5 physical core).

+Since Young has [hyperthreading](#hyperthreading), a job asking for 40 physical cores and one asking for 80 virtual cores with hyperthreading on both cost the same amount: 80 Gold.

 ### Subprojects